 “One day Ruth’s mother-in-law Naomi said to her, “My daughter, I must find a home[a] for you, where you will be well provided for.”

-Naomi parades a mother’s dedication in guiding children especially during desperate times in life.
-Ruth as a young widow indeed needs a dedicated mother-in-law like Naomi to assist her in recovering her life again.
-A mother’s gentle hand and love make unexpected challenges easier to surmount bringing out the right responses from children.
+Naomi parades a mother’s dedication to guiding children, especially during desperate times.
+As a young widow, Ruth needs a dedicated mother-in-law like Naomi to assist her in recovering her life again.
+A mother’s gentle hand and love make unexpected challenges easier to surmount, bringing out the right responses from children.

 What makes things more amazing here is that it shows that motherhood is beyond blood ties.
-Her story encourages those adoptive mothers who despite not being bound by blood can show motherly affection for their children.
-We have lots of mothers out there who weren’t able to give birth to their own but show compassion incomparable to some.
+Her story encourages those adoptive mothers who, despite not being bound by blood, can show motherly affection for their children.
+Many mothers out there couldn’t give birth to their own but show compassion incomparable to some.

-Today, Naomi’s life should remind us of our mother’s dedication in lifting us in unfavorable times.
-Likewise, it’s a reminder for all the mothers out there to never give up on their children.
+Today, Naomi’s life should remind us of our mother’s dedication to lifting us in unfavorable times.
+Likewise, it reminds mothers to never give up on their children.
 If it feels like hope is lost, for now, your children will be able to rise above their circumstances with your guidance and support.

 Mother’s Day Sermon Ideas with Bible Passages

 The long read is over.
-Now, here are some of the best mother’s day sermon ideas you can use in your ministry.
+Here are some of the best Mother’s Day sermon ideas you can use in your ministry.

 Mothers are God’s Channels for Their Children’s Destiny